projectcalico/calico/docs/calicoctl/node.md

   --as=<AS_NUM>             The default AS number for this node.
   --ipv4                    Show IPv4 information only.
   --ipv6                    Show IPv6 information only.
-  --kubernetes              Download and install the kubernetes plugin.
+  --kubernetes              Download and install the Kubernetes plugin.
   --kube-plugin-version=<KUBE_PLUGIN_VERSION> Version of the Kubernetes plugin
                             to install when using the --kubernetes option.
                             [default: v0.3.0]